-I. Settlement of Cases by the Assistant Chief of Enforcement
+I. Settlement of Cases by the Chief and/or Assistant Chief of Enforcement

-The Assistant Chief of Enforcement is granted settlement authority unless the employer files a notice of contest.
-The Assistant Chief shall follow these instructions when negotiating informal settlement agreements.
+The Chief of Enforcement will be the primary position in negotiating Informal Conferences.
+However, the Assistant Chief of Enforcement is granted settlement authority in certain instances.
+The Chief of Enforcement will handle all cases where the employer files a notice of formal contest.
+The Chief and Assistant Chief (Referred to as the Chiefs for the rest of this chapter) shall follow these guidelines when negotiating informal settlement agreements.

-1. Except for egregious cases, or cases that affect other jurisdictions, The Assistant Chief of Enforcement may enter into Informal Settlement Agreements with employers prior to the employer filing a written notice of contest.
+1. Except for egregious cases, or cases that affect other jurisdictions, The Chief's may enter into Informal Settlement Agreements with employers prior to the employer filing a written notice of contest.

-NOTE: After the employer has filed a written notice of contest, the AKOSH Chief may proceed toward a Formal Settlement Agreement with the concurrence and participation of the Assistant Attorney General.
+NOTE: After the employer has filed a written notice of contest, only the Chief of Enforcement may proceed toward a Formal Settlement Agreement with the concurrence and participation of the Assistant Attorney General.

-- 2. The Assistant Chief of Enforcement may amend abatement dates, reclassify violations (e.g., willful to serious, serious to other-than-serious), and modify or withdraw a penalty, a citation, or a citation item, where evidence establishes during the informal conference that the changes are justified. - 3.
-The Assistant Chief of Enforcement may actively negotiate the amount of proposed penalties, depending on the circumstances of the case and the particular improvements in employee safety and health that can be obtained. - 4.
-The Assistant Chief of Enforcement shall receive the approval of the AKOSH Chief before approving an informal settlement reducing the final penalty amount by more than 30% of the total initial proposed penalties.
+- 2. The Chief's may amend abatement dates, reclassify violations (e.g., willful to serious, serious to other-than-serious), and modify or withdraw a penalty, a citation, or a citation item, where evidence establishes during the informal conference that the changes are justified. - 3.
+The Chief's may actively negotiate the amount of proposed penalties, depending on the circumstances of the case and the particular improvements in employee safety and health that can be obtained. - 4.
+The Assistant Chief of Enforcement shall receive the approval of the Chief of Enfrocement before approving an informal settlement reducing the final penalty amount by more than 30% of the total initial proposed penalties.
 This includes reductions through deletion or reclassification. - 5.
 Employers shall be informed that they are required by 29 CFR 1903.19, as adopted in 8 AAC 61.142, to post copies of all amendments or changes to citations resulting from informal conferences.
 Employee representatives must also be provided with copies of any agreements.